The following individuals are responsible for the selection and monitoring of external asset managers:

 |QTD||1 Year||3 Year||5 Year||10 Year|

 Source: BNY Mellon.
-The adjacent chart represents the range of investment returns for the BNY Mellon Master Trust Universe (Universe) total fund composites.
-BNY Mellon provides a fund-level tracking service used to compare the Multiple Asset Strategy's actual gross-of-fees performance to the performance of similar asset pools of other institutional investors.
-The universe includes corporate, foundation, endowment, public, Taft-Hartley and health care plans.
+The adjacent chart represents the range of investment returns for the BNY Mellon Endowment and Foundation Universe.
+BNY Mellon provides a fund-level tracking service used to compare the Multiple Asset Strategy’s actual gross-of-fees performance for its diversified investment strategy to the performance of similar asset pools of other institutional investors.

 See Risks and Disclosures for more information regarding net-of-fees performance.